Program

 The Bike Ed program has been completely modernised with the addition of interactive learning content for use in classrooms, including lesson plans (linked to the Victorian Curriculum), guides and worksheets, videos, and illustrations.
 These resources were developed with the input of current Victorian teachers.
 This program has been expanded to cover Years 1–8 (students ages 6 to 14 years), and an adult program too.
 Previously, Bike Ed was only available to Primary School years 5 & 6.

 So we can reach more children and adults and teach them about cycling safely and independently on paths and roads.
+The lesson plans have been designed sequentially to teach skills for varying abilities, to help build capability and independence, that is suited to their age and stage.

 Safe cycling needs our bike riders, including our youngest and most vulnerable bike riders, to have the best knowledge, skills, and information available to make safe choices.